- Inaugural issue: Volume 1, Issue 1-2

 - Tobias Kuhn, VU University Amsterdam

 The journal is open access.
-The article processing charges are waived for the first year.
-The exact amount of the charges after the first year is to be determined, but they will be moderate in comparison to other similar journals.
+The article processing charges are waived papers submitted until December 31, 2024.
+The exact amount of the charges after that is to be determined, but they will be moderate in comparison to other similar journals.

 We are committed to avoid wasting time during the reviewing period.
 Authors will receive the first decision within weeks rather than months.
 To achieve that, we ask reviewers to complete their reviews within 10 days.